Facing the Giants: Plot

-In 2003, Grant Taylor (Alex Kendrick) is the head football coach of the Shiloh Christian Academy Eagles and had yet to make the state playoffs or even post a winning record in his six-year tenure.
+In 2003, Grant Taylor (Alex Kendrick) is the head football coach of the Shiloh Christian Academy Eagles, which has yet to make the state playoffs or even post a winning record in his six-year tenure.
 After his seventh season begins with a three-game losing streak, a key player leaves for another school, and the remaining players' fathers begin to agitate for his firing.
-This is not the only problem Grant faces; his home has a leaking roof, his appliances are breaking down, and his car is an unreliable embarrassment.
+This is not the only problem Grant faces; his home has an unidentifiable awful smell, his appliances are breaking down, and his car is an unreliable embarrassment.
 Then, crushingly, he learns that he is the reason that his wife, Brooke, cannot become pregnant.

 Suffering intense emotional turmoil, Grant stays up all night praying and studying scripture.
-Finally, his old football coach inspires him to create a new coaching philosophy and praises God regardless of on-field results.
+Finally, his old football coach inspires him to create a new coaching philosophy, which praises God regardless of on-field results.
 At the same time he influences his players to give far greater effort and tells them they can win under God's guidance.
 The improved attitudes of his players influence the rest of the school.
 From then on, the Eagles win all their remaining regular season games and qualify for the state playoffs.

+Subsequently, things improve for Grant personally.
+He gets a raise in pay, solves his house odor problem, and is given a fully paid-for new truck to replace his old car.

+The Eagles lose their playoff opener but are awarded the win by forfeit after their opponent used ineligible players.
+The Eagles then advance all the way to the state championship game against the three-time and defending state champion Richland Giants.

+Before the championship game, Brooke visits her gynecologist because of morning sickness.
+She gets a pregnancy test which at first is thought to be another failure, but then her nurse realizes she was reading another patient's results.
+She then runs to tell Brooke the good news as she is leaving.